xmos/lib_mic_array/doc/rst/src/introduction.rst

 captures these PDM streams on the device and performs the required filtering and decimation to produce 32-bit PCM audio samples.

-For high level description of mic array processing and the library capabilities, refer to :ref:`overview`.
+For a high-level description of mic array processing and the library capabilities, refer to :ref:`overview`.
 To get started with using the library, see :ref:`using_mic_array` and :ref:`examples`.